sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - you can add the --node-monitor-period=5s options and the rest

 You can also add the --controllers flag to activate which controllers to use:
-- IF controllers have proble, this is where to look
+- IF controllers have problem, this is where to look

 kubeadm and Non-Kubeadm setup: